vue-styled-components/core/docs/index.md

 layout: home

 hero:
-  name: "Styled Components"
+  name: 'Styled Components'
-  text: "A tool for css in js."
+  text: 'A tool for css in js.'
   tagline: Help you to develop your apps fastly!
   actions:
     - theme: brand